With the holiday season winding down, it’s time to start thinking about your post-holiday season pack-up.

-Sure, that gets the job done quicker now, but it only makes the task of finding and unpacking all of your disorganized holiday decorations more time-consuming later.
+Sure, that gets the job over with faster, but it only makes the task of finding and unpacking all of your disorganized holiday decorations more time-consuming next year.

 By putting a little extra thought into how and where your holiday decorations will be stored, you can save yourself from some future headaches.

 Garages are ideal for a lot of your holiday decoration storage needs, whether you’re storing decorations for Christmas, Halloween, birthday parties, or holidays like the Fourth of July or Canada Day.

 The garage has to be used the right way when storing your holiday decorations, however, in order to maintain the functionality of the space.

 Whether you’re storing your holiday decorations in the garage or elsewhere in your home, plastic storage bins and containers make more sense than cardboard boxes.

 Plastic storage bins are sturdier, stack easier and more safely, are easier to move around, and provide superior moisture protection compared to cardboard boxes.
 They’re also not a fire hazard.

 Some people prefer using clear plastic storage bins because it helps them to identify stored items quickly.
 That may sound practical, but it’s probably a better idea to use non-clear, solid color containers with labels.